sarajcev/Health_Index/README.md

-# Health_Index
+# Transformer Health Index
-Transformer health index analysis using machine learning
+Transformer Health Index analysis with Machine Learning models

+Using different machine learning models for the multiclass classification tasks related to the health index (HI) analysis of electrical power transformers.